aryahonraopatil/aryahonraopatil/README.md

 ## Carpe Diem
-- ⚡ Fun fact: The brain's storage capacity is virtually limitless.
-It is estimated that the human brain can store the equivalent of 2.5 petabytes of data, which is roughly equivalent to 3 million hours of television shows!!
+- ⚡ Fun fact: The human brain can store the equivalent of 2.5 petabytes of data, which is roughly equivalent to 3 million hours of television shows!!